-- Switch off the burner via the switch 1)(Fig. 28) ("OFF" position). - ➤ Release the cam 4 from the servomotor by pressing the button 3) and moving it to the right. - ➤ Manually rotate the cam 4) backwards and forwards several times to make sure it moves smoothly. - ➤ Now engage cam 4) again to the servomotor by shifting button 2) to the left.
+- Switch off the burner by means of the switch 1)(Fig. 27, page 25); - release the cam 4)(Fig. 30, page 26) from the servomotor by pressing (and moving to the right) the release button on the servomotor; - Manually rotate the cam 4) backwards and forwards several times to make sure it moves smoothly. - Now engage the cam 4) with the servomotor again, by shifting the release button to the left.

-As far as is possible, try not to move those screws at the ends of the cam that were previously adjusted for the opening of the air damper to MAX and MIN output.
+As far as possible, try not to move the screws (previously adjusted to open the air damper in 1st and 2nd stage) at the ends of the cam.

-Once optimum adjustment has been reached, fix it with the screws 6).
+Once optimum adjustment has been reached, fix it with the screws 6)(Fig. 30, page 26).